stephengold/jolt-jni/README.md

 a JVM library plus 1-to-6 native libraries: a native library for each platform on which the code will run.

-Build types:  use "Debug" native libraries during development, then switch to "Release" libraries for performance testing and production.
+Build types:  use "Debug" native libraries for development and troubleshooting, then switch to "Release" libraries for performance testing and production.

 Build flavors:  use "Dp" to simulate large worlds (>1000 meters in diameter)